Welcome, Adobe writers!

 Make your edits.
 When you finish, do one of the following:

 In this article, we emphasize creating and deleting branches as you work.
 However, once you become more experienced with Git, consider using a long-running branch model.
 For example, you can create a branch called “review” or a branch with your name.
-The danger of using a persistent branch is that it can get out of sync with the master.
+The danger of using a persistent branch is that it can get out of sync with the main.
 But there’s an easy fix for that if you’re mindful.

-After you clone your repo, you can make edits and commit them directly to the master without creating a branch.
+After you clone your repo, you can make edits and commit them directly to the main without creating a branch.
 This workflow is not recommended, but it can be useful in a few situations, such as during a migration cleanup when you’re not worried about introducing validation errors and you’re the only person working on the files.

 When you need to create a new Markdown file in Git, follow these steps.

 In Github Desktop, make sure that your cloned repo is synced with main, and create a branch.

 In Visual Studio Code, open the folder of your cloned repo.

 Choose File > New, and then create a new file.